Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ------------

 ### Known Issues, Limitations and Workarounds
+The following lists some limitations of the solution and associated deployment script:

 - Databricks KeyVault-backed secrets scopes can only be create via the UI, cannot be created programmatically and was not incorporated in the automated deployment of the solution.
   - **Workaround**: Deployment uses normal Databricks secrets with the downside of duplicated information.
 If you wish, you many manually convert these to KeyVault-back secret scopes.
+See [here](https://docs.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes#--create-an-azure-key-vault-backed-secret-scope) for more information.
 - Azure DevOps Variable Groups linked to KeyVault can only be created via the UI, cannot be created programmatically and was not incorporated in the automated deployment of the solution.
   - **Workaround**: Deployment add sensitive configuration as "secrets" in Variable Groups with the downside of duplicated information.
 If you wish, you may manually link a second Variable Group to KeyVault to pull out the secrets.
 KeyVault secret names should line up with required variables in the Azure DevOps pipelines.
+See [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault) for more information.
 - Azure DevOps Environment and Approval Gates can only be managed via the UI, cannot be managed programmatically and was not incorporated in the automated deployment of the solution.
   - **Workaround**: Approval Gates can be easily configured manually.
 See [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#approvals) for more information.